The Mind/Brain Connection

 Beyond Materialism, to a Mind Model

-Materialism I argue is partly correct.
-The human mind depends on a healthy working brain.
-However it’s only half the story.
-Subjective awareness exists as well.
-In fact it occurs every moment of the waking day.
-Therefore, both the mind and neural activity exist — inside the brain.
+In fact awareness, consciousness, and unconscious mental states & processes occur every moment of the waking day.
+Therefore, both the mind and neural activity exist — inside of the brain.

 The Value of a Mind/Brain Model